BekirTahaAlver/intr-to-self-driving-cars-nd/README.md

 **2. Working with Matrices**

 In this course, I focused on two tools which are vital to self-driving car engineers: object oriented programming and linear algebra.

+**3. C++ Basics**

+This course is the first step in a rewarding journey towards C++ expertise.
+The goal is translation: get a program written in Python, and translate it into C++.